KevinAst/visualize-it/docs/visualize-it.md

            - ? it would really have to load a React App ... unless our view is STRICTLY our Display Port
     * KJB: Also consider <frame> and <iframe>
-      ... unsure which is more supported, research compatability, etc.
+      ... unsure which is more supported, research compatibility, etc.
 ```